Author: Jeffrey Mellefont

-In December 2015 I joined a mixed group of American, European, Australian and New Zealand guests on this handsome motor-sailer, during a 12-day voyage through some of the most historic – and most remote – islands of our vast, archipelagic neighbor, the Republic of Indonesia.
+In December 2015 I joined a mixed group of American, European, Australian and New Zealand guests on this handsome motor-sailer, during a 12-day marine tourism voyage through some of the most historic – and most remote – islands of our vast, archipelagic neighbour, the Republic of Indonesia.
 My role was to deliver nightly lectures about the maritime history, cultures and traditions of the islands we were sailing through.
 It’s a truly extraordinary maritime world of 17,000 islands, and one in which the Australian National Maritime Museum has taken an increasing interest over recent years.

 The vessel is Ombak Putih (‘White Wave’), constructed of tropical forest hardwoods in the ship-building traditions of the Makassar and Bugis seafarers who made annual trading and fishing voyages from Indonesia to northern Australia long before European settlement.
 Not everyone is familiar with this aspect of Australia’s ‘discovery’ history, or who the Makassans or Bugis were, so I’ll return to this a little later.

 Our voyage started in Ternate, one of the original Spice Islands that rises as a perfect volcanic cone from the Molucca Sea just a few miles from the equator.
 Climate, geography, and isolation made these remote islands the sole source of two of the ancient and mediaeval world’s most valuable commodities – cloves and nutmeg.